Skip to content Skip to footer navigation

 Costco warehouses can get very busy at peak periods.

-One CHOICE Community member says that aisles aren't clearly marked, so it's hard to find where things are and harder to find someone to help you.
+Another problem can be navigation.
+One CHOICE Community member says that aisles aren't clearly marked, so it's hard to find where things are and even harder to find someone to help you.

 Where is my nearest Costco?